Dancing in a Temporary Location:

-BSD will be holding classes at three different locations in Brattleboro.
-Please make sure you know where your class is held.
-We are guests in these spaces, and we expect all of our dancers to comport themselves with respect and care.
+BSD will be holding classes at a temporary location in Brattleboro, while we prepare to move into our brand new space.
+We are guests in this space, and we expect all of our dancers to comport themselves with respect and care.

 Location #2: Sobo Studio: 74 Cotton Mill Hill #346, 3rd Floor

 We are committed to creating a safe environment for our dancers, families, and staff.
 Please read these guidelines carefully and discuss them with your family before entering the studio.

 Parents of dancers who are 3-4 years of age are allowed to accompany their child into the building if necessary.
 Parents of young children must wear masks and social distance at all times.